thrust-team/docs/docs/code/general.md

 - Input/Output for information files
 - Showing the results in graphical or tabular form

-If you script does not do any of the above, think about what you need it for, and more importantly about what others will need it for.
+If your script does not do any of the above, think about what you need it for, and more importantly about what others will need it for.

 ## Units